Basic keywords

 ON o.customer_id=c.customer_id

-ORDER BY c.customer_id-- Left join => A + (A and B common item as conditions)
+-- Left join => A + (A and B common item as conditions)

 SELECT